ronaldmannak/enchanted/README.md

 # Enchanted

-Enchanted is open source, [Ollama](https://github.com/jmorganca/ollama) compatible, elegant macOS/iOS/visionOS app for working with privately hosted models such as Llama 2, Mistral, Vicuna, Starling and more.
+Enchanted is open source, [Ollama](https://github.com/jmorganca/ollama) and [Pico AI Homelab](https://picogpt.app) compatible, elegant macOS/iOS/visionOS app for working with privately hosted models such as Llama 2, Mistral, Vicuna, Starling and more.
 It's essentially ChatGPT app UI that connects to your private models.
 The goal of Enchanted is to deliver a product allowing unfiltered, secure, private and multimodal experience across all of your devices in iOS ecosystem (macOS, iOS, Watch, Vision Pro).

 If you like the project, consider leaving a ⭐️ and following on [𝕏](https://twitter.com/amgauge).